 Do you have an area in your home that needs some functional and pretty window treatments?
 I’d like to offer an outside mount, flat Roman shade for your consideration.
 Our living room and dining room were in bad need of some protection from the evening sun (see my planning and thoughts on why I made these in this post and the before and after here).
 Today I thought I’d share how I made these flat Roman shades.
 Warning: this is a long step-by-step post!
-If you’d like to make a fully functional, flat Roman shade, read on!
+If you’d like to make a fully functional, outside mount, flat Roman shade, read on!

 Disclosure: Some of the links below are affiliate links which just means if you purchase from the links provided, I may get a small commission at no additional cost to you!
 At Flawed yet Functional, I only reference products that have real value that I actually use.

 - Blend hem stitch pressure foot

 - Decorators fabric 54″ width – length of window + 7″ + 7% for shrinkage

 - Drapery Lining or Blackout Lining – length of window + 3″

 - Tape measure